-It’s a class that is expected to be among the most-loaded in recent league history.
+The 2021 class is expected to be among the most-loaded in recent league history.
 Multiple prospects have opted to forgo college ball for the NBA G-League pathway.
 These stars will head the 2021 class.

-Based on the order in a draft lottery simulator, here’s a look at our most-recent 2021 NBA mock draft with a more of a focus on lottery selections.
+Based on the order in a draft lottery simulator, here’s a look at our most-recent 2021 NBA mock draft.

 There’s now talk that Suggs could go No. 1 in the 2021 NBA Draft after leading Gonzaga to the National Championship Game.
 There’s good reason for this.
 The 6-foot-4 combo guard is seen as a great two-way player.
 As a freshman for the Bulldogs, he averaged 14.4 points, 5.3 rebounds, 4.5 assists and 1.9 steals on 50% shooting.
 He’s going to be a cornerstone-type player in the Association.

-4. Oklahoma City Thunder: Jonathan Kuminga, forward, NBA G-League
+4. Oklahoma City Thunder: Jalen Green, guard, NBA G-League

 Kuminga just recently made his NBA G-League debut after deciding to opt out of playing college basketball.
 He averaged 15.8 points and 7.2 rebounds in the Orlando Bubble.
 This is just the latest example of the 6-foot-6 wing proving himself to be an elite-level youngster.